Robert-Mandric/PythonMiniProject-Choose-your-own-adventure/README.md

-# PythonMiniProject-Choose your own adventure
+# PythonMiniProject

-This project is for a better understanding of "if" and "else" statements in a fun story-telling game that can go endlessly.
+This repository contains lots of PythonMiniProjects I made for better understanding